History of sugar: Canary Islands and Madeira

-Sugar cultivation in the New World

-The Portuguese took sugar to Brazil.
-By 1540, there were 800 cane sugar mills in Santa Catarina Island and there were another 2,000 on the north coast of Brazil, Demarara, and Surinam.
+Caribbean and South America

+In 1493, on his second voyage, Christopher Columbus carried sugarcane seedlings to the New World, in particular Hispaniola.
 The first sugar harvest happened in Hispaniola in 1501; and many sugar mills had been constructed in Cuba and Jamaica by the 1520s.
 The approximately 3,000 small sugar mills that were built before 1550 in the New World created an unprecedented demand for cast iron gears, levers, axles and other implements.
 Specialist trades in mold-making and iron casting developed in Europe due to the expansion of sugar production.
-Sugar mill construction sparked development of the technological skills needed for a nascent industrial revolution in the early 17th century.

-After 1625, the Dutch transported sugarcane from South America to the Caribbean islands, where it was grown from Barbados to the Virgin Islands.
+Sugar mill construction sparked development of the technological skills needed for a nascent Industrial Revolution in the early 17th century.
+Soon Colonial Brazil became the epicenter.
+Now the principal producer of sugar, Brazil.
+By 1540, there were 800 cane sugar mills in Santa Catarina Island and there were another 2,000 on the north coast of Brazil, Demarara, and Surinam.
+After 1625, sugarcane was introduced to the Caribbean islands from South America by the Dutch.
+Cultivation expanded across the region, including areas such as Barbados and the Virgin Islands.

-Contemporaries often compared the worth of sugar with valuable commodities including musk, pearls, and spices.
-Sugar prices declined slowly as its production became multi-sourced throughout the European colonies.
-Once an indulgence only of the rich, the consumption of sugar also became increasingly common among the poor as well.
-Sugar production increased in the mainland North American colonies, in Cuba, and in Brazil.
-The labour force at first included European indentured servants and local Native American enslaved people.
-However, European diseases such as smallpox and African ones such as malaria and yellow fever soon reduced the numbers of local Native Americans.
-Europeans were also very susceptible to malaria and yellow fever, and the supply of indentured servants was limited.
-African slaves became the dominant source of plantation workers, because they were more resistant to malaria and yellow fever, and because the supply of enslaved people was abundant on the African coast.

-In the process of whitening sugar, the charred bones of dead enslaved people were commonly substituted for the traditionally used animal bones.

 During the 18th century, sugar became enormously popular.
 Great Britain, for example, consumed five times as much sugar in 1770 as in 1710.
 By 1750, sugar surpassed grain as "the most valuable commodity in European trade — it made up a fifth of all European imports and in the last decades of the century four-fifths of the sugar came from the British and French colonies in the West Indies."
 From the 1740s until the 1820s, sugar was Britain's most valuable import.